DXsmiley/PyMark/readme.md

 ### Security

-PyMark has some *very* limited sandboxing features, which will homefully prevent people doing anything stupid.
+PyMark has some *very* limited sandboxing features, which will hopefully prevent people doing anything stupid.
 However, there are well known methods of escaping the sandbox.

 ## Getting started